-What You can Gain from Dividends
+What You Can Gain from Dividends

 How to Calculate Your Dividend

 The last thing to think about is what to do with your dividends and whether you’ll reinvest them.
-When you buy shares of a security, your broker typically asks whether you want dividends reinvested so you can automatically use them to buy more shares of the stocks in your portfolio.
+When you buy shares of a security, your broker asks whether you want dividends reinvested so you can automatically use them to buy more shares of the stocks in your portfolio.
 The process of doing this is called a dividend reinvestment plan (DRIP).
 Reinvesting dividends can offer you several benefits: